ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Lens of Order</b> (T2)<br>
 				<details>
 				<summary>Gain massive armor by focusing your item build.
 Corrupts all Chestplates.</summary>
 				<small>Gain armor based on your currently held types of item (fewer is better).
-Having only Lenses of Order gives 500 armor (+25% per stack, inverse-exponential); each subsequent item type reduces armor by 12.5%.
+Having only Lenses of Order gives 100 armor (+25% per stack, linear); each subsequent item type reduces armor by 2.5%.
 Corrupts all Chestplates.</small>
 				</details>
 			</td>
 			<td><ul>